 I continued to teach my original art lessons through home school programs, after school enrichment art classes and in my art studio.
 In addition, lake Forest signed a 2-year commitment to continue using the Color Wheel Art Curriculum in their school.
 The program continued to be tested and new art lessons were added.

 The year started well, adding new 1-Day art workshops and sold out art classes.
 Two grammar schools were in talks with me to implement the Color Wheel Art Curriculum into their schools in the Fall.
-Sadly, everything charged In March of 2020 when we were put on "lock down" as our country dealt with the Pandemic.
+Sadly, everything changed in March of 2020 when we were put on "lock down" as our country dealt with the Pandemic.
 My art studio, art classes and negotiations came to a halt.
 While still on Lock Down I created "At Home Art Kits' for children and adults to create art in their homes.
 In September I was able to open up my art studio to small art classes, siblings and children that were in bubbles or pods.
 The art studio was re-configured for 6- feet apart desks, individual desks and art supplies.
-And sadly, due to the Pandemic and restrictions Tara Wister has taken another job.
+And sadly, due to the Pandemic and restrictions Tara Wister took another job.

 If you are interested in signing your children up for upcoming art classes please feel free to contact me at firstname.lastname@example.org or 650.759.0102.